timschott/interview-prep/ds/ml-conceptual.md

   * not great with more than 2 classes
   * prone to overfitting
   * does not provide probability estimates (unlike logistic)
+* test question - with 2 classes, what are the minimum number of support vectors you can have?
+  * 2 - if you have 2 data points and each lies on the margin.
+    * this is because when it makes the split, it does so by creating a linear margin between our data
+* very good for binary classification

 #### Decision Tree/Random Forest